-Bajaj Finance Ltd. (BFL, Bajaj Finance, or the Company), a subsidiary of Bajaj Finserv Ltd., is a deposittaking Non-Banking Financial Company (NBFC-D) registered with the Reserve Bank of India (RBI) and is classified as an NBFC-Investment and Credit Company (NBFC-ICC).
+Bajaj Finance Ltd. (BFL, Bajaj Finance, or the Company), is a subsidiary of Bajaj Finserv Ltd. It is a deposit-taking Non-Banking Financial Company (NBFC-D) registered with the Reserve Bank of India (RBI) and is classified as a NBFC-Investment and Credit Company (NBFC-ICC).
 BFL is engaged in the business of lending and acceptance of deposits.
-It has a diversified lending portfolio across retail, SMEs, and commercial customers with significant presence in both urban and rural India.
-It accepts public and corporate deposits and offers variety of financial services products to its customers.
+The Company has a diversified lending portfolio across retail, SMEs (small and medium sized enterprises), and commercial customers with significant presence in both urban and rural India.
+It accepts public and corporate deposits and offers a variety of financial services products to its customers.

-BFL has two wholly owned subsidiaries i.e. (i) Bajaj Housing Finance Ltd. (BHFL or Bajaj Housing) which is registered with National Housing Bank as a Housing Finance Company (HFC); and (ii) Bajaj Financial Securities Ltd. (BFinsec), which is registered with the Securities and Exchange Board of India (SEBI) as a Stock Broker and Depository Participants.
+BFL has two wholly owned subsidiaries: (i) Bajaj Housing Finance Ltd. (BHFL or Bajaj Housing) which is registered with the National Housing Bank as a Housing Finance Company (HFC); and (ii) Bajaj Financial Securities Ltd. (BFinsec), which is registered with the Securities and Exchange Board of India (SEBI) as a Stock Broker and Depository Participant.

-BFL, a thirty-five-year old enterprise, has now become a leading player in the NBFC sector in India.
-On a consolidated basis, it has a franchise of 57.6 million customers; its assets under management stands at Rs.
-197,452 crore; it earned a net interest income of Rs.
-21,892 crore; profit after tax of Rs.
-7,028 crore; and enjoys capital adequacy in excess of 27%, which is well above the RBI norms.
+Now a 36-year old enterprise, Bajaj Finance has emerged as a leading player in the countrys NBFC sector.
+On a consolidated basis, it has a franchise of 69.1 million customers; its assets under management (AUM) stands at RS 247,379 crore; it earned a net interest income of RS 28,846 crore; profit after tax of RS 11,508 crore; and enjoys capital adequacy approximately 25%, which is well above the RBI norms.

 Table 1: Real GDP and GVA and growth, India